ydnamjs/ydnamjs/README.md

 ## Hello
-My name is Michael Snead
+My name is Michael Snead (he/him/his)

-I'm a Computer Scientist and Software Developer
+I like programming and games

 ## About
 Check out my website for info about me: https://ydnamjs.github.io/personal-website/